wetech16/epub-reader/README.md

-  EpubView, // Underlaying epub-canvas (wrapper for epub.js iframe) EpubViewStyle, // Styles for EpubView, you can pass it to the instance as a style prop for customize it ReactReader, // A simple epub-reader with left/right button and chapter navigation ReactReaderStyle // Styles for the epub-reader it you need to customize it } from "react-reader";
+  EpubView, // Underlaying epub-canvas (wrapper for epub.js iframe) EpubViewStyle, // Styles for EpubView, you can pass it to the instance as a style prop for customize it ReactReader, // A simple epub-reader with left/right button and chapter navigation ReactReaderStyle, // Styles for the epub-reader it you need to customize it } from "react-reader";
 ```